atalaydenknalbant/underbanked_risk_estimation/README.md

 ## Reproducibility

-* Every random process is anchored by `config.SEED`.
+* Every random process is anchored by `config.SEED` with a seed of 42.
 * The synthetic dataset is deterministic; no personal data is included.
 * Pipelines save the full preprocessing graph, ensuring environment portability.